-Cary, North Carolina-based IT company Railinc approached DesignHammer in 2019 for strategic consulting ahead of the redesign project they had planned for their aging corporate website.
-Railinc’s communications team was aware that their existing website provided a large amount of valuable content, but also knew that this content was hard for visitors to locate; particularly due to the site’s confusing information architecture.
-The sales team did not view the Railinc website as a business development tool due to it only generating a handful of leads per month, and the marketing team had no way of knowing what content was actually being accessed by their target audiences and existing customers.
+Cary, North Carolina-based IT company Railinc approached DesignHammer in 2019 for Strategic Consulting ahead of the redesign project they had planned for their aging corporate website.
+Railinc’s communications team was aware that their existing website provided a large amount of valuable content, but also knew that this content was hard for visitors to locate due to the site’s confusing information architecture.
+The sales team did not consider the Railinc website to be an effective business development tool because it was only generating a handful of leads per month, and the marketing team had no way of knowing what content was actually being accessed by their target audiences and existing customers.

-Rather than go on “gut instinct” or attempt to update their ineffective website themselves, Railinc sought out DesignHammer to conduct a comprehensive assessment of the current website, reporting on quantitative and qualitative information, metrics, audience behavior, and other data in order to formulate recommendations for the new website.
+Rather than go on “gut instinct” or attempt to update their ineffective website themselves, Railinc sought out DesignHammer to conduct a comprehensive assessment of their website, reporting on quantitative and qualitative information, metrics, audience behavior, and other data in order to formulate recommendations for the new website.

 Railinc is a for-profit subsidiary of the Association of American Railroads (AAR) that delivers both data as a service (DaaS) and software as a service (SaaS), offering a compelling suite of products, as well as valuable information resources to employees in the freight rail space.
 The Railinc website attracts two different types of customers: Industry users (comprised of Class I Railroads and other authorized organizations) and Commercial users (all other organizations seeking to leverage Railinc’s unique tools and data).

-A look into the site's Google Analytics history quickly revealed a large amount of “bot” traffic to the site due to filters that had been configured incorrectly in the past.
+A look into the site's Google Analytics history quickly revealed a large amount of “bot” traffic to the Railinc website due to incorrectly configured filters.
 With an audience bifurcation between mainly industry and commercial visitors, Railinc found it difficult to publish site content that resonated with all user groups.
-Beyond serving existing Railinc users and commercial product business development, attracting top talent is critical for Railinc’s continued success.
-This meant that the website also needed to better communicate with potential employees who had less experience in the rail industry.
+Beyond commercial product business development and continuing to serve Railinc's existing users, attracting top talent is critical for Railinc’s continued success.
+This meant that the website also needed to better communicate with prospective applicants, including those with less experience in the rail industry.

-Railinc’s attempts to use the same language to reach all audience segments resulted in suboptimal communication of not only their commercial product value proposition(s); but also of the existence of their website's numerous valuable industry resources.
-The online content marketing strategy for Railinc's product line resulted in very few qualified commercial leads per month, suggesting the existing website was not an adequate resource for business development either.
+Railinc’s attempt at using the same messaging strategy to reach all audience segments resulted in suboptimal communication of their commercial product value propositions and downplayed the abundance of valuable industry resources on their website.
+The online content marketing strategy for Railinc's product line also resulted in very few qualified commercial website leads per month, suggesting the existing site was not an adequate resource for business development.